Overview of Our Offices and Centers

 Founders Residence Hall (FRH), Suite 178

-Serve all UIS students through outreach, programs and services focused on helping them enjoy college, be successful academically, prepare for graduation and careers, and assist them in successfully navigating needs and concerns that arise.
+The Dean of Students serves all UIS students through outreach, programs and services focused on helping them enjoy college, be successful academically, prepare for graduation and careers, and assist them in successfully navigating needs and concerns that arise.
 Read more.

 Human Resource Building (HRB), Suite 80